lausek/lopbox/README.md

-`opbox` is a small gtk based program for creating button dialogs.
+`lopbox` is a small gtk based program for creating button dialogs.
 It is intended to be used as part of shell scripts.

 ## Usage

 Buttons displayed inside the dialog can be configured by a json string that contains a list of objects.
 Objects itself can hold the attributes `code` for the designated return value and `label` for the buttons text.
 Any other keys will be ignored.

-`opbox` will return `0` for a regular close or cancel, `1` for an internal error - every other code is free for use by custom buttons.
+`lopbox` will return `0` for a regular close or cancel, `1` for an internal error - every other code is free for use by custom buttons.

 <p align="center">
     <img src="screenshot.png" alt="example"/>